REGISTRATION IS OPEN!

 BYOBB One-on-one mentoring with an experienced entrepreneur that you are matched to based on your needs and industry.
 Mentors come through the Greater Philadelphia Senior Executive Group (GPSEG) and other organizations.

 BYOBB On-demand mentoring sessions with senior executives on the financials, strategy, marketing, and other challenging sections of your business plan.
 Sessions take place in the Alter Hall, IEI Lab (503d).
-The two dates are:
+Dates TBA!

 Sessions with entrepreneurial strategists, who will speak with you over the phone about any questions your team has.
 Please come prepared, as you are limited to 30 minutes and one session per company.
-Sign up here.
+Register here.

 Materials: Upon registering, you will receive a link to sample plans and an e-book on creating high-quality pitch decks.